codingchili/chili-core/README.md

 git clone https://github.com/codingchili/chili-core.git
 ```

-Creates a JAR in **prototype/** with all services bundled, requires gradle to be installed
+Create a JAR in **prototype/** with all services bundled, requires gradle to be installed
 ```
 gradle jar
 ```